FreeBSDFoundation/all-projects/README.md

 # All Projects
+>NOTE: this repo is still under construction, so please bookmark it and come back to see how it develops over time!
+>
+>All information give is accurate, but there is more content due to be added.
+We are in the process of tidying it up and porting it across from the Foundation's internal documents.

 ## FreeBSD Foundation Projects

 This repository provides information about projects that have been funded by the **FreeBSD Foundation**.
 This includes projects undertaken by Foundation staff and those completed by third-party contractors and grant recipients.